CourseReps/ECEN452-SP18/Students/pocockjg/Lab-05/readme.md

 The devices in this lab are a TRL calibration device and a PIN diode.
 The goal of the lab was to adjust the lengths and widths of the devices until they operate properly at the design frequencies.

 ## Design
 All of the calculations done for this lab were done using the online microstrip calculator at http://www1.sphere.ne.jp/i-lab/ilab/tool/ms_line_e.htm.
-From the calculator, the microstrip width is about 3.1 mm and the quarter wavelength section for the line section is about 14 mm.
-For the pin switch, the microstrip line width is about 3.12 mm.
-All of your calculations go here.
-Include relevant dimensions and/or diagrams.
-Comment on any modifications you had to make to your original design after simulation and include you rationale for making these modifications.
+Inputting the relative dielectric constant of 4.1, characteristic impedance of 50 ohm, h=1.5748 mm, and f=3000 MHz the microstrip width is calculated to be about 3.1 mm and the quarter wavelength section for the line section is about 14 mm.
+Using the calculator for the PIN switch using the same numbers with f=2500 MHz instead, the microstrip line width is calculated to be about 3.12 mm.
+Changing the characteristic impedance to 100 ohm, the width of the stubs are calculated to be about .72 mm and the length is about 17.8 mm.
+Some of the lengths had to be fine tuned a little bit for ideal output.

 ## Procedure
 For the first part of the lab, the simulation of the TRL was edited so that the microstrip width and the length matched the parameters of a TRL circuit.
 The reflect line is the reference length, the thru is twice the reference length, and the line length is twice the reference length plus an additional length of a quarter wavelength of the design frequency (3 GHz in this case).
 The quarter wavelength length was calculated using the online calculator.
 After the circuit was simulated, graphs were made in Python to compare against the measured data.
 The same procedure was used for the PIN diode.
 The microstrip line width and the quarter wavelength length were found using the calculator and inserted into the model and graphs were made of the results.

 ## Results and Discussion

-Include measured/simulated Plots here.
-All plots are to be made in Python by modifying the csv plotter code.
-Explain how you can tell the device is working by examining the data (S-parameters).
-Comment on any differences between the measured and simulated results and sources of error.
+The results from the simulations in HFSS are similar to what was measured.

 To embed graphs or diagrams in your README.md file, commit and push the graphs to your LabX folder (I prefer to save them as .png files) and then get the URL link to the file on github.
 Then use: <br>
 `![Plot_Name](https://link_to_image_on_github)` <br>